 This is the original type of test that evaluates emissions at two different idle speeds.
 It is used as part of the inspection for 1981-and-older vehicles.

-Please note that front-wheel and all-wheel drive vehicles with low-profile rim sizes 17-inches-or-larger in diameter or vehicles with wheel sizes larger than 34 inches must be tested on special dynamometers capable of testing vehicles with these unusual features.
-Please take your vehicle to the Sheridan, Boulder, Ken Caryl or Fort Collins stations for inspection.
+Please note that vehicles with low-profile rim sizes 17-inches-or-larger in diameter or vehicles with wheel sizes larger than 34 inches must be tested on special dynamometers capable of testing vehicles with these unusual features.
+Please take your vehicle to the Sheridan, Boulder, Ken Caryl, or Fort Collins stations for inspection.
 These are the only stations in the program area equipped with specialized dynamometers that can test these vehicles.